Fighting to Adavance the Rights, Eqaulity and Empowerment of Every Woman and Every Child

 I am a humanitarian and development professional.
 Having served in some of the war ravaged and fragile parts of the world during my service in the United Nations (UN) and the Red Cross, I am passionate about making a difference in the lives of the most vulnerable.
 I have seen firsthand many human tragedies and triumphs from which I have learnt important lessons and I strive to uphold human dignity.

-I currently head the United Nations Population Fund (UNFPA) as the Representative for Kenya.
-I am leading efforts to reduce the unacceptably high maternal death rates in Kenya and firmly believe that "no woman should die giving life".
+Before taking up this role I headed the United Nations Population Fund (UNFPA) as the Representative for Kenya.
+I was leading efforts to reduce the unacceptably high maternal death rates in Kenya and firmly believe that "no woman should die giving life".
 UNFPA places a spotlight on the challenges faced by adolescent girls in Kenya which includes child marriage, FGM (Female Genital Mutilation), sexual and gender based violence.
 UNFPA works tirelessly with their partners to ensure that every girl exercises her rights, has access to reproductive health services and is able to achieve her full human potential.

 Prior to joining UNFPA, I was the Chief Diplomat and Head of Strategic Partnerships & Resource Mobilization at the International Federation of the Red Cross and Red Crescent Societies (IFRC).